oils-for-unix/oils/doc/simple-word-eval.md

 ## An Analogy: Word Expressions Should Be Like Arithmetic Expressions

-In Oil, "word expressions" like
+In YSH, "word expressions" like

     $x
     "hello $name"